 In the summer of 2019, GlobalFest’s Urban Arts Team launched a new summer program – MySummerJourneyYYC.
-This four-week camp was designed specifically for children of immigrant and refugee families who are still working to find their place in their new communities.
-After a brief hiatus due to COVID – the summer camp is back!
+This day camp was designed specifically for children of immigrant and refugee families who are still working to find their place in their new communities.
+After a brief hiatus due to COVID – the summer camp returns for its third year!

-As Calgary began to open, again, GlobalFest’s summer program for newcomer youth was able to relaunch at long last.
-The four-week program, tailored for 10-17 year olds, was packed full of art, music, poetry, recreational activities, excursions, and learning about the city’s history.
-Operating hand in hand with local artists, organizations, and an amazing team over the month of July, the program built self-confidence, independence, language and literacy skills, and social engagement.
+The program, tailored for 10-17 year olds, is packed full of art, music, poetry, recreational activities, excursions, and learning about the city’s history.
+Operating hand in hand with local artists, organizations, and an amazing team, the program builds self-confidence, independence, language and literacy skills, and social engagement.

 A few of the programmed activities included:

-- Stop motion videos through QuickDraw Animation, where the youth were able to develop their own mini-movie;
+- Stop motion videos through QuickDraw Animation, where participants develop their own mini-movie;

-- Beatboxing and using specialized programs to make digital sounds, to produce their own music, learning the basics of sound engineering and how to set up sound with best practices, with YYC Records;
+- Beatboxing and using specialized programs to make digital sounds, to producing music, learning the basics of sound engineering and how to set up sound with best practices, with YYC Records;

-- Drum circles provided a fun and exciting outlet of energy with Circles of Rhythm – a phenomenal organization and program for any age, at any time.
+- Drum circles providing a fun and exciting outlet of energy with Circles of Rhythm – a phenomenal organization and program for any age, at any time.

-In addition to these in-house programs, the youth went on fantastic excursions including Blackfoot Crossing Historical Park and Museum, Bar U Ranch, Heritage Park, and Telus Spark, where they learned about the city and region’s remarkable history, art and a little science.
+In addition to these in-house programs, fantastic excursions include Blackfoot Crossing Historical Park and Museum, Bar U Ranch, Heritage Park, and Telus Spark, to provide context about the city and region’s remarkable history, art and a little science.

-All this intensive programming wrapped up with group games and recreational fun to develop teamwork and communication skills – this included sports, card, and board games, art exploration, and a community project with Sunalta Community Hall – the camp’s home base for the summer – where the youth designed and painted the community hall’s tables and benches.
+All this intensive programming wraps up with group games and recreational fun to develop teamwork and communication skills – including sports, card, and board games, art exploration, and a community project with Sunalta Community Hall – the camp’s home base for the summer – where the youth designed and painted the community hall’s tables and benches.